jorioux/docs/docs/events.md

 ## :fontawesome-regular-bell: Reminders

-Reminders are automatically sent to all users who are attending an event (excluding those on the waitlist) 2 hours before the event starts.
+Reminders are automatically sent to all members who are attending an event (excluding those on the waitlist) 2 hours before the event starts.
 This ensures participants are notified and prepared for the event.

 ## :fontawesome-solid-user-tie: Organizers

-Event organizers are users assigned to oversee and manage specific events.
+Event organizers are members assigned to oversee and manage specific events.

 As an organizer, they are responsible for ensuring the event runs smoothly.
 (1) { .annotate }